This search includes results that are not relevant to tricks or sleights (e.g. columns, reviews, articles, ...). Click here to hide these results.

 Related toVariations 1950 132

-Dai Vernon, Carmen D'Amico Vernon's Three-Card Assembly No. 85, handling and presentation for three jacks deal from a shuffled deck
+Dai Vernon, Carmen D'Amico Vernon's Three-Card Assembly No. 85, handling and presentation for three Jacks deal from a shuffled deck

 Variations 1950 155